sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 of the altercation, and may even use the situation to bring dangers to bear, but may not reduce player resources as a result of the specific action.

+Inter-party conflict can provide some of the most interesting and dramatic moments of a campaign.
+Those moments arise from a group of friends at the table collaborating together.

 ### Theft, persuasion, mind-control

 Just as in PvP combat, when one player tries to: